James Duncan (Photo by NCC)

 For James Duncan, it was a way of life.

-For the next 23 years, as he moved through various roles as director of land securement, program manager for southwestern and northwestern Ontario, and finally as regional vice-president, Duncan would touch hundreds of land securement and stewardship projects that would shape the future of land conservation in Ontario.
+For the next 23 years, as he moved through various roles as director of land securement, program manager for southwestern and northwestern Ontario, and finally as regional vice-president, James would touch hundreds of land securement and stewardship projects that would shape the future of land conservation in Ontario.

 Shore of the Middle Point Woods property, Pelee Island, Ontario (Photo by Sam Brinker, OMNR)